Birendranagar: Kakre Bihar

-Mangalgadhi
+Mangalgadhi Chowk

 The pond and religious Hindu site as the bade of battalion of Nepal military is located in this area just to the south of city.

 Recreational sites

 Bulbule Tal

 Located in the south of Surkhet bazaar, Bulbule lake is part of a recreation park.
 Because this is one of the constant sources of fresh water, a pipe system is installed to pump-supply drinking water to the village of Latikoili, that lies in the south of the lake.
 Boating, fishing, swimming to cultural rituals are organized inside the park area.

 City museum

 Regional museum named after the region situated at the heart of city has the cultural and religious facts of valley preserved.
 Ethnic group Raji has its own importance that is depicted from the collection of stuff from past inside the block.
 Different artistic sculptures from the Kankrevihar – the cucumber-shaped mountain part in the valley signifies the religious importance of the city.
 The museum is under construction.